camunda/camunda-docs/docs/product-manuals/operate/deployment/schema-and-migration.md

 Execute ```<operate_home>/bin/migrate``` (or ```<operate_home>/bin/migrate.bat``` for Windows).

 What is expected to happen:
-* Elasticsearch schema of new version is created
+* Elasticsearch indices will be created if they don't exist.
-* previous version is detected
+* if previous versions of indices are existing a migration plan will be build.
-* migration plan is built and executed reindexing data for each index
+* migration plan for each index that has previous versions will be executed.
-* old indices are deleted
+* previous indices will be deleted

 All known migration steps with metadata will be stored in `operate-migration-steps-repository` index.